The Crabbie’s Grand National Festival is one of the biggest events in the scouse calendar and each year it seems to get bigger and better.

 If you’re looking for the ultimate champagne breakfast in Liverpool, then both our Carpathia Champagne Bar & Restaurant and our Bastion Bar & Restaurant are offering a champagne breakfast to ensure you start the day as your mean to go on.

-Our raceday champagne breakfast is just £20pp and available to both guests staying in the hotel and the wider public.
-If you’re interested in a special champagne breakfast, then call our dedicated sales team on 0151 601 3726 to book a table.
+Our race day champagne breakfast is available to both guests staying in the hotel and the wider public.

 Everyone knows that race weekend in Liverpool is one of the busiest weekends in town and following the races which finish at around 6pm, the city centre is filled with racegoers returning to town to celebrate their wins or drown their sorrows.